hkolatan/DS_Bootcamp_IMDb_Movie_Scraping-Analysis/README.md

 ## Data Sources

 * IMDb: We will scrape movie data from the IMDb website, which is one of the most comprehensive sources for movie information.
-* Netflix: We will use the team member's Netflix view history to understand what kind of movies we would love to watch as a team.

 ## Tools and Techniques